 Want to stay up to date on Aggie ACHIEVE events and admissions?
 Join our monthly newsletter!

-Aggie ACHIEVE will be Texas’ first inclusive, four-year, post-secondary opportunity for young adults with intellectual and developmental disabilities.
+Aggie ACHIEVE is Texas’ first inclusive, four-year, post-secondary opportunity for young adults with intellectual and developmental disabilities.

 In the first two years, students are introduced into college life through weekly seminars focused on independent living, career awareness, and self-determination.
 Beginning in the spring of their first year, students will participate in on-campus internships each week to prepare for inclusive employment.